 The remote session was disconnected because there are no Remote Desktop client access licenses available for this computer.
 Please contact the server administrator.

 If you face this problem on Windows Server, it is better to check if the license server is correctly installed, and Terminal Server Licensing service is running perfectly on it.
-If this doesn’t helps, you need to follow these steps:
+If this doesn’t help, you need to follow these steps:

 Making mistakes while editing the Windows Registry could affect your system adversely.
 So be careful while editing registry entries and create a System Restore point before proceeding.